RomanBel94/TrainingCounter/README.md

 To build this program you need:

- * Linux;
+ * OC Linux on your computer;
  * C++ compiler with C++14 standard support
  * CMake version 3.8 or greater
- * Any supported generator, like "Make", "Ninja" etc
+ * Any supported generator, like "Make", "Ninja", etc.

 Build:

 1) Clone this repository in any place you want;
 2) Go to cloned repository;
 3) Enter:

 ```